GPS Faculty Development Workshops

 Faculty mentors play a crucial role in the success of graduate students, which means faculty mentors play a crucial role in the success of graduate programs.
 Research consistently shows the connection between mentoring and a graduate student’s scholarly wellbeing—from productivity and confidence to program satisfaction.
 By better equipping faculty mentors, we will improve the quality of both our programs and the experience of our students.

 Beginning in Fall 2019, the Graduate School expanded our professional development workshops (GPS) to include Graduate Faculty Development.
-We offer two workshops each semester across the lunch hour.
-We invite Graduate Program Directors and faculty to share lunch with us and learn together how to improve graduate student mentoring at Baylor.
+We offer workshops each semester, virtual and in-person.
+We invite Graduate Program Directors and Graduate faculty to join us in these workshops as we work together to improve graduate education at Baylor.
 Spring workshops will specifically target new graduate faculty as well as graduate program directors.
+Invitations to GPS Faculty workshops will be sent out in the GPD updates.

 Difficult Conversations: How to Have Hard Conversations with Graduate Students